 ClearView adds contrast on a broad scale, but DxO also has a Microcontrast slider that does it on a small scale.
 Other programs have Clarity or Structure sliders that do a broadly similar thing, emphasising textures and objects with localised contrast adjustments, but PhotoLab’s Microcontrast slider seems to add crispness and detail in an altogether more natural and less obtrusive way – but with just the same intensity.

-And then there’s the DxO PRIME denoise tool.
+And then there’s the DxO PRIME denoise tool – another option only in the Elite edition.
 The standard noise reduction process already gives well above average results, delivering crisp detail and low noise without excessive smoothing, but the PRIME denoise feature goes a step further, using complex image analysis to reduce noise to very low levels even in the highest ISO images.
-There are two caveats.
-First, the PRIME process is slow, taking a couple of minutes to process a single image, and you can only preview its effect on a small section, and even this takes some moments to render.
-The other is that high ISO shots don’t just suffer from noise – they will also have an underlying loss of detail that the PRIME process can’t fix, and eliminating noise can often make this more obvious.
-Nevertheless, if you have the time to use it, DxO’s PRIME noise reduction is very, very good indeed.

 It’s not all good.
 PhotoLab’s folder browsing and image filtering tools offer a basic but effective way of finding and organising your images, but the new search tool introduced in version 2 is pretty weak.
 It works only on embedded image metadata like date ranges and camera settings rather than user-defined keywords, it’s not very quick, and on our test machine it kept finding images that it then said were missing.
 Perhaps the less said about this particular new ‘feature’, the better.